mongodb/specifications/source/auth/auth.md

 The callback MUST be able to return the following information:

 - `accessToken`: An OIDC access token string.
 The driver MUST NOT attempt to validate `accessToken` directly.
 - `expiresIn`: An optional expiry duration for the access token.
-Drivers MUST interpret the value 0 as an infinite duration and error if a negative value is returned.
+Drivers with optional parameters MAY interpret a missing value as infinite.
+Drivers MUST error if a negative value is returned.
 Drivers SHOULD use the most idiomatic type for representing a duration in the driver's language.
 Note that the access token expiry value is currently not used in [Credential Caching](#credential-caching), but is intended to support future caching optimizations.

 The signature and naming of the callback API is up to the driver's discretion.
 Drivers MUST ensure that additional optional input parameters and return values can be added to the callback signature in the future without breaking